 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-June, July, and August are the hottest months for the islands with temperatures in the high-20’s.
-December, January, and February are usually cooler with highs in the low-20’s.
+June, July, and August are the hottest months for the islands with temperatures around 30.
+December, January, and February are usually cooler with highs in the 20’s.

 Hurricane season is from June to November.